Bad Girls (Wilson novel)

 Bad Girls is a children's novel published in 1996, written by English author Jacqueline Wilson and illustrated by Nick Sharratt.
-The book revolves around a ten-year-old girl called Mandy being bullied by three girls called Kim, Sarah and Melanie.
+The book revolves around a 10-year-old girl called Mandy being bullied by three girls called Kim, Sarah and Melanie.
 She later befriends a wayward teenage girl called Tanya who is in foster care and battling her own personal demons.

 Plot summary

-10-year-old Mandy White is a lonely girl who is embarrassed with her mother, who constantly treats her like a five year old, controlling what she wears and how she styles her hair.
+10-year-old Mandy White is a lonely girl who is embarrassed with her mother, who constantly treats her like a five-year-old, controlling what she wears and how she styles her hair.
 Mandy is deeply insecure and has little knowledge of the outside world.
 As a result, she is mercilessly tormented at school by three classmates: Kim, Sarah, and Melanie, the latter of whom is a former friend.
-After an incident where she is nearly hit by a bus while crossing a road to avoid the bullies, she is kept at home from school and meets Tanya, a lively 14-year-old girl being fostered by Mandy's across-the-road neighbour.
+After an incident where she is nearly hit by a bus while crossing a road to avoid the bullies, she is kept at home from school and meets Tanya, a lively fourteen-year-old girl being fostered by Mandy's across-the-road neighbour.
 Despite disapproval from Mandy's mother (who is shamed by Mandy's classmates for being older than other parents), who is very overprotective of her and treats her as if she were much younger, the girls quickly become friends.
 They dream of a future where they will be older and independent, free from families and foster homes, and can live together and have fantastic adventures.

 Despite Mandy's mother's disapproval of Tanya, Mandy's dad is sympathetic and invites her to come swimming with them.
 Mandy becomes afraid when she discovers that Tanya is a frequent shoplifter, but decides not to say anything in case they are forbidden from visiting each other.
-One day during the summer, Tanya and Mandy are caught by police when Tanya steals from an upmarket clothing shop in town.
+One day during the summer, Tanya and Mandy are caught by police when Tanya steals from an upmarket clothing shop in town, resulting in her being removed from her foster mother's house by social services.
 Mandy's mother is initially angry, but realizes she has been too strict with her and allows her to get new glasses and restyle her hair so she will not look quite as childish.

 Mandy also gains a new friend in Arthur King, a shy boy in her class who is obsessed with fantasy stories.
-She greatly misses Tanya, who was taken to a new foster home when her previous criminal convictions were discovered.
+She greatly misses Tanya, who was taken to a new foster home after the shoplifting incident.
 When Mandy's new year at school begins she has a dedicated, hands-on teacher who proposes a weekly 'circle time' session with the kids: they speak about the reality and consequences of bullying.
 Despite Mandy fearing things getting worse from the session, everything turns out alright.
 Kim leaves Mandy alone after this, and Mandy reconciles with Melanie, who along with Sarah, no longer associates with Kim.